 For other bootdisk types, I haven't tried this.
 But some support is in upstream now: http://ipxe.org/efi/vision

-#7 Updated by Lukas Zapletal about 1 year ago
+#7 Updated by Lukas Zapletal over 1 year ago

 - Subject changed from Make bootdisk images UEFI compatible to Make full-host bootdisk image UEFI compatible